utcs356/sp25/_pages/2_p4_switch_router.md

 * Once you implement forwarding, the packet should arrive at each host in the local network except the sender for every ping.
 * Once you implement MAC learning, the packet should arrive at each host in the local network except the sender until the table insertion is done.
 Then, the packet must arrive only at the destination host until the table entry expires.
 In other words, if the broadcasting behavior disappears after some time, you have implemented MAC learning properly.
 * To check if the packet arrives at a host, use `tcpdump -i <interface>` to sniff the packet on the host's interface.
 The interface name can be retrieved by using `ifconfig`.
 For more details, refer to [man tcpdump](https://www.tcpdump.org/manpages/tcpdump.1.html).
 Use `tcpdump -i any` to sniff packets from all interfaces.
-* If you started the assignment before Feb 28 and the controller crashes with the error message that the table entry already exists, please apply this [patch](https://edstem.org/us/courses/50367/discussion/4455289) to your repository.

 ### Part 2: Router with P4
 #### Overview